Filing U. S. District Court Complaint Pro Se

 Check the Court’s eCF system to see if the signed and sealed Summons are uploaded in the Court’s eCF system.

-You must e-register with PACER.gov (Public Access to Court Electronic Records) for a nominal annual fee in order to be able to view and download your or anyone else’s Court files nationwide.
+You must e-register with PACER.gov (Public Access to Court Electronic Records) for a nominal fee in order to be able to view and download your or anyone else’s Court files nationwide.

 Accessing, viewing, and downloading your court files via PACER/eCF does not mean that you can file pleadings via PACER/eCF, as attorneys can.